Ab-initio variational wave functions for the time-dependent many-electron Schr\"odinger equation: Results

-where we introduce the charge number $Z_a$ and an external potential $V_{\textrm{ext}}(x, t)$ describing a linearly polarized and spatially homogeneous electric field (see Ref.~\cite{li2005time} and Appendix~\ref{sec:electric_profiles}).
-Hartree-Fock is known to be unable to properly describe the dissociation curve of $H_2$, especially at large distances~\cite{becca_quantum_2017}.
-Therefore, we will consider $H_2$ separated by twice its equilibrium distance.
-In Fig.~\ref{fig:H2_tevo} we show the induced dipole moment for H${}_2$ modeled in both the first and second quantization formalism.
 The initial state of the various approaches is their respective approximation to the ground state of $H_2$, which slightly differ depending on the accuracy of the method.
 The ground state results are summarized in Appendix~\ref{sec:H2_gs}.
 The effect of correlations (i.e.\ ED versus HF predictions) can be observed mainly in oscillation amplitudes, as well as the interference behavior superimposed on the electric-field-induced oscillatory behavior.
 In contrast to TD-HF in the same basis set, tVMC with tNQS reproduces the ED results, thereby demonstrating that tNQS can accurately capture the electron correlations, even in a limited basis set.
-In continuous space, we use a neural network ansatz, inspired by PauliNet~\cite{hermann2020deep}, using a modified version of the powerful particle-attention backflow transformations recently introduced in Ref.~\cite{pescia2023message} for applications to the homogeneous electron gas.
+In continuous space, we use a neural network ansatz, inspired by PauliNet~\cite{hermann2020deep} and neural backflow transformations~\cite{luo2019backflow}, using a modified version of the powerful particle-attention backflow transformations recently introduced in Ref.~\cite{pescia2023message} for applications to the homogeneous electron gas.
 The latter has recently also found successful applications to quantum materials~\cite{luo2023pairing} nuclear matter~\cite{gnech2023distilling}, and ultra-cold dilute matter~\cite{kim2023neural}.
 The details of the model are given in Appendix~\ref{sec:model_first_quant_molec}.
 First, as a validation, we observe that tVMC with a pure mean-field Slater determinant reproduces the predictions from TD-HF in the same basis, although tVMC scales more favorably with the size of the basis set, i.e.\ $\order{M}^3$ compared to $\order{M^4}$ (see Appendix~\ref{sec:scaling} on scalability).
 By including a time-dependent backflow and therefore electron correlations, the time evolution of the dipole changes compared to mean field, which prominently manifests itself as a damping effect on the oscillations.